 With Detox & Treatment

 Hri Hospital is a detox and addiction treatment facility located at 227 Babcock Street in the 02446 zip code of Brookline, MA.
-As a detox center, it offers alcohol detox, opioid detox and benzodiazepines detox.
+As a detox center, it offers opioid detox, benzodiazepines detox and meth detox.
 The treatment program at Hri Hospital includes hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
-Hri Hospital offers treatment to LGBT, adult men and people with HIV/AIDS.
+Hri Hospital offers treatment to adult men, people with HIV/AIDS and people with co-occurring substance use and pain.
 It accepts women and men into their treatment and detox program.

 Address: 227 Babcock Street, Brookline, MA 02446